akermu/emacs-libvterm/README.md

 For the long answer, let us discuss the differences between `eshell`, `shell`, `term` and `vterm`:
 - `eshell`: it is a shell completely implemented in Emacs Lisp.
 It is well-integrated in Emacs and it runs on Windows.
-It does not command line tools that require terminal manipulation capabilities (e.g., `ncdu`, `nmtui`, ...).
+It does not support command line tools that require terminal manipulation capabilities (e.g., `ncdu`, `nmtui`, ...).
 - `shell`: it interfaces with a standard shell (e.g., `bash`).
 It reads an input